MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 > [!NOTE]
 > For the Stable Channel, updates roll out progressively over one or more days.
 To learn more, see [Progressive rollouts for Microsoft Edge updates](./microsoft-edge-update-progressive-rollout.md).
 There might be a delay before the new release is populated to the App Store (iOS) and Google Play (Android).

+## Version 117.0.2045.31: September 15, 2023

+Fixed various bugs and performance issues.

+### Feature update

+- Microsoft Edge for iOS supports iOS 17.

+- The Shared Links feature.
+Released in Edge for Android as a public preview.
+By default, the shared links feature is turned off.
+It can be turned on by enabling the shared links flag in `Edge://flags`.

+- Microsoft Edge shopping/coupons can be managed by MAM policy.
+For example, to enable coupons: `com.microsoft.intune.mam.managedbrowser.disabledFeatures=coupons`.

+- Introduced MAM/MDM policy to manage the "import password" feature.

+  - MAM: `com.microsoft.intune.mam.managedbrowser.disableImportPasswords`
+  - MDM: `EdgeImportPasswordsDisabled`

+- Improvements to Bing Chat Enterprise.
+For example, Bing Image Creator and Visual Search.

 ## Version 116.0.1938.72: September 5, 2023